-If you’ve never been to an Alamo Drafthouse location, here’s the gist: The theater screens first-run flicks along with repertory picks (for example, Terror Tuesday, with deep-cut horror films, and Weird Wednesday, with all sorts of dusted-off oddities) all within plush cinemas with in-theater food and drink service (including booze) and a hardline no talking, no texting policy.
+If you’ve never been to an Alamo Drafthouse location, here’s the gist: The theater screens first-run flicks along with repertory picks (for example, Graveyard Picks, with deep-cut horror films, and Wild Things, with all sorts of dusted-off oddities) all within plush cinemas with in-theater food and drink service (including booze) and a hardline no talking, no texting policy.

-As the film capital of the world, Los Angeles isn't hurting for places to catch a movie—there are plenty of traditional theaters and outdoor movie options—but for a premium experience, dine-in movie theaters are the way to go.
-With an average theater ticket costing about $25, this will be a spendy night out.
-Though depending on the theater, sometimes there are added perks like free popcorn thrown in.
+As the film capital of the world, Los Angeles isn’t hurting for places to catch a movie—there are plenty of traditional theaters and outdoor movie options—but for a premium experience, dine-in movie theaters are the way to go.
+Make no mistake: This will be a spendy night out, with all of the picks on this listing starting around $20 for a ticket—and that’s, of course, before you add in dinner, drinks and tip.

-Dine-in theaters tend to be more well-kempt (no more sticky floors!), and there's less people jammed in thanks to the walking aisles situated between rows for servers to effectively deliver concessions.
-Don't fret about missing your favorite movie theater snacks like Milk Duds, Twizzlers and overly buttery popcorn – those are all still available.
+You get what you pay for, though.
+Dine-in theaters tend to be tidier (no more sticky floors!), and there are fewer people crammed into the auditorium and roaming the aisles (aside from your sever, of course).
+Don’t fret about missing your favorite movie theater snacks like Milk Duds, Twizzlers and overly buttery popcorn—those are all still available.
 The hard part will be trying to stay awake in the darkness of the theater, with a full belly, while fully reclined to a prone position.
 Luckily an action-packed thriller or endearing romantic comedy on the big screen will help keep you engaged.

 Next time you're planning dinner out, enjoy it with a blockbuster film at one of L.A.'s best dine-in theater spots.